-by Zainab Ali, 2019 Institute for Public Health Summer Research Program participant – Aging & Neurological Diseases Track
+Written by Zainab Ali, participant in the 2019 Institute for Public Health Summer Research Program – Aging & Neurological Diseases Track

 Confidence—the number one thing I gained this summer.
 Being a part of the Institute for Public Health Summer Research Program, Aging and Neurological Diseases Track through the Harvey A. Freidman Center for Aging has truly been a meaningful experience for me.

 Upon entering the program, I knew a moderate amount of information regarding aging and had absolutely no prior research experience.
 My original intentions were to gain insight into the realm of research.
 As a I reflect on the program upon completion however, I realized that I accomplished and gained so much more than just my original goal.
 The Summer Research Program gave me a chance to grow academically and personally while also broadening my understanding about the world of research.

 One of the components of the program were lecture series and seminars from a variety of on- and off-campus speakers.
 These speakers not only discussed the basics of aging and neurological conditions such as dementia, stroke, and Parkinson’s disease, but also expanded to more versatile topics.
 For example, More Than Pretty: Clothing for Health and Wellbeing, by Dr. Mary Ruppert-Stroescu, was a discussion regarding the evolution of fashion and its contributions to helping individuals live a high quality of life through the collaborations of designers, engineers, and medical professionals.